 There are also municipal guidelines within the state that are often stricter.
 Please check with your local city government’s websites for up-to-date guidelines.

-With Thanksgiving approaching and travel planned both within Colorado and between states, the risk of COVID-19 exposure and spread will increase.
+With Christmas & New Years approaching and travel planned both within Colorado and between states, the risk of COVID-19 exposure and spread will increase, just as it did post-Thanksgiving.
 Staying home and not traveling or gathering is the safest way to protect yourself and vulnerable populations from COVID-19.
 To minimize the risk of COVID transmission with travel and gatherings, we recommend four steps for asymptomatic and pre-symptomatic individuals:

 Not everyone who is intending to travel needs to be tested.
 If you are planning to visit and gather with people who may be at increased risk of vulnerability to the virus, it is a very good idea to get tested before you travel to know for sure if you are infected.

 ***Importantly, pay attention to COVID-19 trends.
 Here are some Colorado COVID-19 case data you can use to understand how the cases are trending ahead of your travel.
 While these data won’t tell you where cases are increasing within the state, they are a good guide for general trends.
 If you plan to travel out of state, or are having people from out of state visit Colorado, use this link to learn how cases are trending in other states.***

 Testing at Rocky Mountain Urgent Care is executed through Drive-Thru.
 You stay in your car, and a testing agent comes to your window.
 This is done for your safety and for ours.